wp-plugins/email-newsletter/readme.txt

 Tags: Email, Newsletter, SendMail, Contact, plugin, widgets Requires at least: 3.0
 Tested up to: 4.1
-Stable tag: 20.12
+Stable tag: 20.13
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This easy-to-use plugin provides a simple way for Wordpress users to email registered users, commenters and subscribers.
-Automate user growth through ReadyGraph integration.
+A simple way for you to email registered users, commenters and subscribers.
+Automate user growth and revenue with ReadyGraph integration.

 == Description ==